 - If the buyer is a UK VAT registered business and provides their valid UK VAT registration number, the responsibility to account for VAT will switch to the UK VAT registered business customer.

-- All sellers will have to provide a gross price and separate VAT rate on their UK listings, so that eBay can determine the correct amount of VAT to collect from consumers.
+- All sellers from EU will have to provide a gross price and separate VAT rate on their UK listings, so that eBay can determine the correct amount of VAT to collect from consumers.
 For non-EU/UK sellers eBay will calculate VAT automatically.

 - All prices will be displayed inclusive of UK VAT.
 Where eBay is responsible for collecting VAT, this amount will also be shown separately at checkout.